crafting-demo/dev-cutover-checkpoints/README.md

 ## Credentials and host
 - `ssh-remote` provides the SSH daemon and bare repo for the demo.
 In production, host the Git SSH remote on the backup cloud or a neutral location (not the primary).
-- Store SSH keys/known_hosts in Crafting secrets (not inline env vars) and surface them via files or secret mounts in the template.
+- Store SSH keys/known_hosts in Crafting secrets (not inline env vars).
+The demo YAML uses placeholders (`## inject via secret: ...`) where the private key, public key, known_hosts, host key, and authorized_keys should be mounted or templated from secrets.
 Set `CHECKPOINT_REMOTE` to your Git SSH URL and ensure the agent can push there.